thevindu-w/clip_share_server/README.md

 ### Command line options
 ```
-./clip_share [-h] [-s] [-r] [-R]
+./clip_share [-h] [-s] [-r] [-R] [-d] [-D]

   -h   Help         - Display usage and exit.
                       This takes priority over all other options.

   -s   Stop         - Stop all instances of the server if any.
                       This takes priority over -r and -R.

   -r   Restart      - Stop other instances of the server if any,
                       and restart the server.
 This option takes
                       precedence over the restart value in the
                       configuration file.

   -R   No-Restart   - Start the server without restarting.
 This
                       option takes precedence over the restart
                       value in the configuration file.

+  -d   Daemonize    - Exit the main process after creating child
+                      processes.
+This option is effective only on
+                      Linux and macOS. (default)

+  -D   No-Daemonize - Do not exit the main process after creating
+                      child processes.
+This option is effective
+                      only on Linux and macOS.
 ```

 ### Configuration